Skip to main content

 • Offers Standardisation: Packages provide a standardized way of organizing and sharing code.
 They help to ensure that code is consistent across different projects and teams, making it easier to maintain and update.

 The package source code is the collection of code and related files forming a software package.
 It may or may not be compiled before being put into a package.
 The package source code is used to generate packages during the compilation process using the OpenWRT SDK or build system.
-It includes a Package Makefile, application source files, and additional configuration files or utilities.
+It includes a package makefile, application source files, and additional configuration files or utilities.

-The package Makefile acts as the central blueprint for the packages, specifying details such as the package name, version, compilation instructions needed for building the package, and additional instructions.
+The package makefile acts as the central blueprint for the packages, specifying details such as the package name, version, compilation instructions needed for building the package, and additional instructions.

-Installable Package Binary (IPK files)
+Installable package binary (IPK files)

 When the package source is compiled, it becomes an Installable Package (IPK) binary and is used for distributing software packages on OpenWRT-based firmware.
 These files contain the necessary binaries and metadata files for the package installation.

-Package Repo
+Package repo

 tip